MicrosoftDocs/cloud-adoption-framework/docs/digital-estate/app-dynamics.md

 ## How AppDynamics works

-Prior to migration, you deploy a small, lightweight agent alongside your applications.
-Agents are built for various languages, like .NET, Java, and Node.js.
-The agent collects performance and diagnostic data during the migration and sends it to a controller to correlate and analyze the information.
+To use AppDynamics, you deploy a small, lightweight agent alongside your applications before your migration.
+Agents support various languages, like .NET, Java, and Node.js.
+The agent collects performance and diagnostic data during the migration and sends it to a controller that correlates and analyzes the information.
 Controllers can reside in a fully managed AppDynamics environment, or you can manage them in Azure.
 Key user experiences are identified as *business transactions*, which help you discover the baseline for normal application or business performance.
 Whether they're traditional server infrastructure, databases, middleware components, on-premises, or in the cloud, all application components and dependencies are identified in real time for the entire application and each business transaction.

 :::image type="content" source="./media/app-dynamics-flow-map.jpg" alt-text="Screenshot that shows an AppDynamics flow map." lightbox="./media/app-dynamics-flow-map.jpg":::